AutoCAD Map 3D training course for beginners, teaching how to create, manage and analyse mapping and geospatial data.

 Payment for AutoCAD Map 3D training can be made bank transfer or card.
 View training course payment options.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an AutoCAD Map 3D training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request AutoCAD Map 3D Essentials course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 Terms and conditions

 Training course bookings are subject to our terms and conditions.